giovanniboscu/continuous-section-field/cuf/docs/csf_problem.md

-## Defining loads and boundary conditions
+# Defining loads and boundary conditions

-The structural problem is kept outside the generic CUF core.
+Loads and boundary conditions are defined outside the CUF core.

+This is an important design principle of CSF-CUF: the generic solver provides the numerical machinery, while the structural problem adapter defines the physical problem.

-For the present bending example, the case YAML selects the structural problem adapter:
+For the present bending example, the case YAML selects the problem description and the corresponding adapter:

 ```yaml
 problem: